YiannisRoss/dm-assistant/README.md

 # Licensing

-The SRD, or Systems Reference Document, contains guidelines for publishing content under the OGL.
+As stated in the [dnd5eapi](https://www.dnd5eapi.co/docs/#overview--faq), the SRD, or Systems Reference Document, contains guidelines for publishing content under the OGL.
 This allows for some of the data for D&D 5e to be open source.
 The API only covers data that can be found in the SRD.
 [Here's a link to the full text of the SRD, as of 5/5/2022.](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)